taylorbcraft/GPI/README.md

 # GPI Workflow

-This project calibrates a GPI classifier and applies that saved model to field-level Sentinel-2 summaries.
-The local R workflow starts after the predictor rasters have been exported; the Earth Engine script is kept as the record for rebuilding those rasters when needed.
+This project builds a reproducible workflow for mapping grassland production intensity (GPI) from Sentinel-2 imagery and field-calibrated environmental measures.
+The model is calibrated with 2025 field surveys, where sampled zones were assigned observer-based management classes and measured for soil resistance, soil moisture, vegetation height, and plant richness.
+These field measurements are used to derive a three-class training dataset using KNN.
+A random forest classifier is then trained to predict those classes from Sentinel-2 products as predictors.

+Once calibrated, the saved model can be applied to other years without collecting new field data, provided that matching Sentinel-2 predictor rasters are available for the target year.

 ## Quick Start